sjrankin/VersionUpdater/README.md

 The most efficient way to use VersionUpdater is as a script step in Xcode.
 To ensure proper timing synchronization (eg, the build date is shown in the most current build), the script step *must* be executed before the compile step.

-VersionUpdater takes two command line parameter: 1) The project's version information file (usually `Versioning.swift`) and 2) an optional read me file.
+VersionUpdater takes two command line parameters:
+1) The project's version information file (usually `Versioning.swift`)
+2) an optional read me file.
 The version information file must be the first parameter, and if specified, the read me file the second parameter.